X Close

 If you are uncertain why information is being requested, please ask your GP or the practice staff.

 GPs respect your right to decide how your personal information is used or shared.
-For example, this may be sharing your health information with specialist doctors.
 Personal information that identifies you will only be sent to other people with your consent, unless there are exceptional circumstances.
 Gaining your consent is the guiding principle used by this practice in using and sharing your information.

 Our practice will not share your personal health information with anyone else or another organisation unless: